Codecademy/docs/content/go/concepts/strings/strings.md

 ---
 Title: 'Strings'
 Description: 'A string is a read-only data type.
-Strings are chains of arbitrary bytes that are represented by UTF-8 encoded characters.'
+Strings are chains of arbitrary bytes representing UTF-8 encoded characters.'
 Subjects:
   - 'Computer Science'
 Tags: